djhmateer/djhmateer.github.io/_posts/2024-07-30-wikipedia.md

 [https://en.wikipedia.org/wiki/Help:Introduction](https://en.wikipedia.org/wiki/Help:Introduction)

-## Do an edit on a page
+## Edit a page

 Unexpectedly it turned out to be very easy to do an edit on a page.
-The visual whyiwyg editor was pretty good, and there was a plain text editor there too.
+The visual wysiwyg editor was pretty good, and there was a plain text editor there too.

-[Edit that I did at 1956](https://en.wikipedia.org/w/index.php?title=Rat-tailed_maggot&oldid=1237642615) - I had Graham sitting next to me saying what to write
+[Edit that I did at 19:56](https://en.wikipedia.org/w/index.php?title=Rat-tailed_maggot&oldid=1237642615) - I had Graham sitting next to me saying what to write

 I then 'subscribed to the page'.. but interestingly I didn't receive an email when the page was updated.

-[Next edit at 2013](https://en.wikipedia.org/w/index.php?title=Rat-tailed_maggot&oldid=1237645561) by Graham who is a world expert on hoverflies.
+[Next edit at 20:13](https://en.wikipedia.org/w/index.php?title=Rat-tailed_maggot&oldid=1237645561) by Graham who is a world expert on hoverflies.
 It was very easy to get him started on editing.

-[Next edit at 2055 by an unknown person](https://en.wikipedia.org/w/index.php?title=Rat-tailed_maggot&oldid=1237653825) with the comment (not an improvement)
+[Next edit at 20:55 by an unknown person](https://en.wikipedia.org/w/index.php?title=Rat-tailed_maggot&oldid=1237653825) with the comment (not an improvement)

 Well this is interesting.
 Lets see what they changed.
 The compare selected revisions tool was initially hard to see what changed